JamyJones/jjdgdjf/msg.md

-Is it possible to embed a webkit engine in an android app which is independent of the  already present webkit engine installed by manufaturer
+i want to build an android application which is to act as console for playing javascript based phaser 3 games, what programming langauges